pac-women/UCE-Tools/Making RetroArch UCE.md

 ### Step 2 : Prepare Emulator and Game Files

 Needed files
 > 1. RetroArch and Cores (retroarch, *.so): RetroArch main program and emulator cores.
-(Compile by yourself)
+(Compile by yourself. https://github.com/pac-women/ALP-RetroArch)
 >
 > 2. Bashlauncher (bash_launcher_libretro.so): A dummy libretro core to run shell script.
 >